rlenart360/6502_Emulator/README.md

 # NES_Emulator
-Emulator attempt of the Nintendo Entertainment System
+Attempt to emulate the Nintendo Entertainment System For learning purposes only.